Landing your dream job is an exciting prospect. Once you gain the right combination of skills and training, it’s time to approach the right employer.

 Keep the Door Open

 Negotiation is about relationship-building.
-You may not arrive at an agreement this time, but you may cross paths with the company again in your career.
+You may not agree this time, but you may cross paths with the company again in your career.
 Take care not to burn bridges, even if the prospective employer makes a hard stand on terms you may not agree with.

 If you lose your enthusiasm upon rejection, it may signal you as a less attractive investment.
 The company may not feel as positive about considering you for future engagement.
 Think beyond today’s offer and keep doors open for future possibilities.